NC3-LU/MOSP/docs/api-v2.rst

 The API version 2 uses the OpenAPI Specification for its documentation.
 It is available `here <https://objects.monarc.lu/api/v2>`_.

-If you want to query MOSP programmatically you can use `PyMOSP <https://pypi.org/project/pymosp>`_, a Python library to access MOSP.
+If you want to query MOSP programmatically you can use PyMOSP, a Python library to access MOSP.

 Clients using this API
 ----------------------